Poshtels: The Backpacker Hostel’s Cooler Sister

 In a nutshell, poshtels are like the sophisticated older sister of backpackers – the one you really want to be friends with, because she’s always doing cool stuff.

-While Africa is still new to this fabulous accommodation style, there are a number of establishments that fit perfectly under the definition of poshtel.
-We’ve gathered together seven of our favorite ones in South Africa.
+While Africa is still new to this fabulous accommodation style, several establishments fit perfectly under the definition of poshtel.
+We’ve gathered together seven of our favourite ones in South Africa.

 Once in Cape Town